-A CCPA central counterparty should cover its credit exposures to its participants for all products through an effective margin system that is risk-based and regularly reviewed.
+A-CCP central counterparty should cover its credit exposures to its participants for all products through an effective margin system that is risk-based and regularly reviewed.

-3.6.1. -An effective margining system is a key risk-management tool for a CCP central counterparty to manage the credit exposures posed by its participants' open positions (see also PrincipleCCP Standard 4 on credit risk).
-A CCPA central counterparty should collect margin, which is a deposit of collateral in the form of money, securities, or other financial instruments to assure performance and to mitigate its credit exposures for all products that it clears if a participant defaults (see also PrincipleCCP Standard 5 on collateral).
-Margin systems typically differentiate between initial margin and variation margin.49 Initial margin is typically collected to cover potential changes in the value of each participant's position (that is, potential future exposure) over the appropriate close-out period in the event the participant defaults.
-Calculating potential future exposure requires modelling potential price movements and other relevant factors, as well as specifying the target degree of confidence and length of the close-out period.
+3.6.1. -An effective margining system is a key risk -management tool for a CCPcentral counterparty to manage the credit exposures posed byassociated with its participants' open positions (see also PrincipleCCP Standard 4 on credit risk).
+A CCP central counterparty should collect margin, which is a deposit of collateral in the form of money, securities, or other financial instruments to assure performance and, to mitigate its credit exposures for all products that it clears ifin the event of a participant defaults (see also PrincipleCCP Standard 5 on collateral).
+Margin systems typically differentiate between initial margin and variation margin.
+Initial margin is typically collected to cover potential changes in the value of each participant's position (that is, potential future exposure) over the appropriate close -out period in the event the participant defaults.
+Calculating potential future exposure requires modelling potential price movements and other relevant factors, as well as specifying the target degree of confidence and length of the close -out period.
 Variation margin is collected and paid out to reflect current exposures resulting from actual changes in market prices.
 To calculate variation margin, open positions are marked to current market prices and funds are typically collected from (or paid to) a counterparty to settle any losses (or gains) on those positions.

 3.6.2.
 One of the most common risk management tools used by CCPs to limit their credit exposure is a requirement that each participant provide collateral to protect the CCP against a high percentile of the distribution of future exposure.
 In this report, such requirements are described as margin requirements.
 Margining, however, is not the only risk management tool available to a CCP (see also Principle 4 on credit risk).
-In the case of some CCPs for cash markets, the CCP may require each participant to provide collateral to cover credit exposures; they may call these requirements margin, or they may hold this collateral in a pool known as a clearing fund.50
+In the case of some CCPs for cash markets, the CCP may require each participant to provide collateral to cover credit exposures; they may call these requirements margin, or they may hold this collateral in a pool known as a clearing fund.51-

 - 6.1.
-A CCP central counterparty should have a margin system that establishes margin levels commensurate with the risks and particular attributes of each product, portfolio, and market it serves. - 6.1.1.
+A CCPcentral counterparty should have a margin system that establishes margin levels commensurate with the risks and particular attributes of each product, portfolio, and market it serves. - 6.1.1.
 3.6.3.
-When setting margin requirements, a CCP central counterparty should have a margin system that establishes margin levels commensurate with the risks and particular attributes of each product, portfolio, and market it serves.
-Product risk characteristics can include, but are not limited to, price volatility and correlation, non-linear price characteristics, jump-to-default risk, market liquidity, possible liquidation procedures (for example, tender by or commission to market-makers), and correlation between price and position such as wrong-way risk.51 Margin requirements need to account for the complexity of the underlying instruments and the availability of timely, high-quality pricing data.
-For example, OTC derivatives may require more conservative margin models because of their complexity and the greater uncertainty of the
+When setting margin requirements, a CCPcentral counterparty should have a margin system that establishes margin levels commensurate with the risks and particular attributes of each product, portfolio, and market it serves.
+Product risk characteristics can include, but are not limited to, price volatility and correlation, non-linear price characteristics, jump-to-default risk, market liquidity, possible liquidation procedures (for example, tender by or commission to market-makers), and correlation between price and position such as wrong-way risk.
+Margin requirements need to account for the complexity of the underlying instruments and the availability of timely, high-quality pricing data.
+For example, OTC derivatives may require more-conservative margin models because of their complexity and the greater uncertainty of the reliability of price quotes.
+Furthermore, the appropriate close -out period may vary among products and markets depending upon the product's liquidity, price, and other characteristics.
+Additionally, a CCPcentral counterparty for cash markets (or physically deliverable derivatives products) should take into account the risk of 'fails to deliver' of securities (or other relevant instruments) in its margin methodology.
+In a fails-to-deliver scenario, the CCPcentral

-49 Variation margin may also be called mark-to-market margin or variation settlement.
+50 Variation margin may also be called mark-to-market margin or variation settlement.